therufs/hwtrack/README.md

 ================

 Next:
-* Add links to edit assignments from user/:id page.
 * Add validations to prevent assignment date later than due date
 * Group Assignments by ClassAssignment ID
 * Make completed assignments only show up if there are complete assignments.